It’s Barcelona Race Week! Read on to know everything you need to know about the Circuit de Barcelona-Catalunya.

 The Circuit de Barcelona-Catalunya, formerly known as the Circuit de Catalunya, is a circuit located in Montmeló, near Barcelona.
 Racing events had taken place on and off since 1913, with a few official motorsport events taking place around Catalonia, the northeastern region of Spain, in the early years.
 The first official Spanish Grand Prix took place in 1913 as the RACE Grand Prix, however the race did not hold the official title of the Spanish Grand Prix until 1923 when a permanent track was built at Sitges.
 Due to financial difficulties and civil war, the racing in Spain was halted in 1935, and it wasn’t until 1951 that it returned to the motorsport world in the Formula 1 calendar.
 Early years were dabbled with financial issues and safety concerns, with Grand Prix events taking place at different circuits throughout Spain for the next 30 years, from Pedralbes, Jerez, Madrid, and Montjuic – all falling victim to issues regarding financial difficulties and safety from major, sometimes deadly, crashes.

 When the Catalan government wanted to bring racing back to Barcelona permanently, plans for the circuit were suggested in the mid-1980s.
 The foundation stone was laid in February 1989, and the track was officially opened in 1991, just in time to host the Spanish Grand Prix that year and as crowds descended on the city for the summer Olympics the following year.
 In 2006, Fernando Alonso became the first Spaniard to win at the track, his home race, drawing in more and more crowds each year thanks to his success.
 Since joining the calendar in 1991, the track has been resurfaced twice: first in 2004, and most recently in 2018.
 Up until 2022, F1 pre-season testing took place at the Circuit de Barcelona-Catalunya, however recently it was moved to Bahrain.
-Ahead of the 2023 Spanish Grand Prix, the track will be returning to its original configuration last used in 2006 and currently used by MotoGP, removing the chicane in the last corner.
+Ahead of the 2023 Spanish Grand Prix, the track returned to its original configuration last used in 2006 and currently used by MotoGP, removing the chicane in the last corner.

 GENERAL INFORMATION

-- Track distance: 4.675 km / 2.904 miles
+- Track distance: 4.657 km / 2.894 miles

 - DRS zones: 2